Delaram-M/ice-cream-parlor/README.md

 # Ice Cream Parlor

 This website is designed to be used by an ice cream parlor.
-Users can order an ice cream (flavors and pickup time).
+Users can order ice cream (flavors and pickup time).
 Admins can view orders, change pickup times and flavors.

 User interface: domain </br>